D-Link AC1200 (DIR-842) Review

 5 GHz.
 Throughput

 We conducted the tests for this metric in an identical way to the first, with the exception being the use of the 5 GHz. frequency rather than the 2.4 GHz. one.
 The D-Link performed much better, meriting a 5 out of 10 for its significantly improved performance.

 The D-Link started off this metric with a strong showing in the short distance tests, performing well above average with an average of 224 Mbit/s in the line of sight test and 213 Mbit/s in the obstructed test.
-This compared very favorably with the rest of the group, as shown in the chart below.
+This compared very favorably with the rest of the group.

 The D-Link's performance dropped to mediocrity in the medium distance tests.
 While it did about average in the obstructed test with 186 Mbit/s, its 198 Mbit/s in the line of sight was definitely on the substandard side, as shown below.

 The D-Link finished out this metric with a poor performance in the long distance test, only hitting an average speed of 7 Mbit/s.

 We assessed the range of each router for the remaining 15%.
 We did this by playing a 5-minute YouTube video on a test laptop at various distance from the router and noting at what distance the video playback began to require buffering.
 The D-Link failed to impress, earning a 4 out of 10 for its performance.
 The video began to cut out at 115' — about 100' shorter than the top model of the group.

 While this router isn't very expensive, it didn't perform terribly well, making it much more of a product that you get what you pay for, rather than a great value.